c3ngo/key_logger/README.md

 ## Disclaimer

 This keylogger example is intended for educational and learning purposes only.
 It should not be used for any malicious or unauthorized activities.
-The developer and the provider of this code are not responsible for any misuse or legal consequences caused by the use of this code.